AzonInc/Doorman/docs/en/changelog/firmware.md

 - **Programming Mode Actions**
    Just **toggle the control unit’s programming mode** using ESPHome for instant actions.

+- **New Nuki Lock Settings**
+   With this release, we fully harness the expanded settings options of the Nuki Lock component, unlocking enhanced customization and control for an elevated user experience.

 ### ✨ Improvements
 - **Better Entity Grouping**
    Navigate with ease! **Entities** are now more logically grouped on the webserver for effortless control and access.

 - **Simplified ESPHome Configuration**
    We’ve made the ESPHome config files **more modular**!
 Configurations are now split into separate add-ons for smoother management.

+- **Doorman Discovery**
+   We've introduced a new custom protocol that enables seamless discovery of other devices running this firmware for troubleshooting, as well as those utilizing the [custom Doorman firmware](../guide/firmware/custom-firmware) .

 ### 📝 Other Updates
 - **Component Name Change**